FourthMK/FMK-Script/FMK_Optimal Fort Builder/README.md

 ## How to Use

 1. **Prerequisites**:
-   - RuneScape 3 with the necessary API (e.g., for RS3 scripting environments like those using Lua).
+   - api.lua
    - Place the script in your scripts folder.

 2. **Setup**:
-   - Manually select or create your building in-game.
+   - Manually select or create your building of choice.
+   - be near the hotspots
    - Start the script.

 3. **Operation**: